billdawson/tidevtools/README.md

 tidevtools from Bill Dawson (and others)
 ========================================

 Includes a script to make a Titanium mobile project, and a script to "eclipsify" a project.
+And more.

 Suggested Steps To Use It
 --------------------------